acaballeroes/socketio/README.md

 - **Application Business rules (Use Cases)**: Contain the application-specific business rules and orchestrate the flow of data to and from entities.
 - **Interface Adapters (Controllers, Gateways, presenters)**: Convert data from the format most convenient for use cases and entities to the format required by external systems.
 - **Frameworks & Drivers ()**: Represent the outermost layer, including frameworks, databases, and external APIs.

+*You can learn more about Clean Architecture at [The Clean Code Blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).*

 ###